AC34/loose-node-doc/README.md

 If this project doesn't get updated, then that's a good news.

 Future updates might be of:
-  1. Internationalization(translation)
+  1. Internationalization
   2. Bug fixes
-  3. Presentation (homepage,typofix...)
+  3. Presentation (homepage,typofix,Q&A...)
-  4. adopting to ES6